-- The Association of Personal Injury Lawyers (APIL) was formed in 1990 and represents more than 4900 solicitors, barristers, legal executives and academics whose interest in personal injury work is predominantly on behalf of injured claimants.
+- 1. The Association of Personal Injury Lawyers (APIL) was formed in 1990 and represents more than 4900 solicitors, barristers, legal executives and academics whose interest in personal injury work is predominantly on behalf of injured claimants.
+We currently have 105 members in Northern Ireland.
 The aims of the association are: - To promote full and prompt compensation for all types of personal injury; - To improve access to our legal system by all means including education, the exchange of information and the enhancement of law reform; - To alert the public to dangers in society such as harmful products and dangerous drugs; - To provide a communication network exchanging views formally and informally. - 2.
-APIL welcomes this second opportunity to comment upon the proposed amendments to the Control of Asbestos at Work Regulations and a new supporting approved code of practice.
-Whilst APIL still has some concerns about the regulations, we are fully supportive of the direction in which they are moving.
+In October 2000, APIL made submissions to the HSE in England and Wales on its proposals to amend the Control of Asbestos at Work Regulations and to introduce a new supporting approved code of practice.
+We then submitted a second response to the HSE on its revised proposals in February 2002.
+As the issues are identical in both jurisdictions, this paper reiterates the concerns expressed in that second response.
+As our second response refers to comments made within our first response, however, a copy of the first response is provided for information.
+In summary, whilst APIL still has some concerns about the regulations, we are fully supportive of the direction in which they are moving.